-- 7.1: Proposals for the production of renewable and low carbon energy production through solar farms up to 5MW in size on Brownfield Land if they: - i) Have appropriate screening, and noise, glint and glare mitigated adequately - ii) Include a community finance contribution and/or meet the needs of the local community - iii) Are conditioned to ensure land used by the solar farm is reclaimed and returned to grassland and/or woodland when the facility ceases to be utilised - iv) Put in place measures outlined in an EIA
+R1: Proposals for the production of renewable and low carbon energy production through solar farms up to 5MW in size on Brownfield Land - in the Green Belt or otherwise - will be supported if they:

+- i) Have appropriate screening, and noise, glint and glare mitigated adequately - ii) Include a community finance contribution and/or meet the needs of the local community - iii) Are conditioned to ensure land used by the solar farm is reclaimed and returned to grassland and/or woodland when the facility ceases to be utilised - iv) Put in place measures outlined in an EIA

-Policies 6.1 to 6.4 support Wigan's Local Plan Core Strategy strategic policies CP1 - Health and Wellbeing, CP2 - Protection and Enhancement of Open Space, and CP3 - Enhancement of Community Facilities.
+15.46 Policies SLC1 to SLC4 support the National Planning Policy Framework's chapter 8 and Wigan's Local Plan Core Strategy strategic policies CP1 - Health and Wellbeing, CP2 - Protection and Enhancement of Open Space, and CP3 - Enhancement of Community Facilities.

-Policies 6.1 and 6.2 specifically cover Ashfield Park and the proposed new community park at Southlands Rec and are designed to enhance the current provision for the benefit of the wider community in the village in line with Wigan Council's policies and playing field strategy.
+15.47 Policies SLC1 and SLC2 specifically cover Ashfield Park and the proposed new community park at Southlands Rec and are designed to enhance the current provision for the benefit of the wider community in the village in line with Wigan Council's policies and playing field strategy.
+They also support the National Planning Policy Framework's chapter 8.